 This course provides the student with the knowledge necessary to practice professional nursing with infants, children, and, adolescents.
 Emphasis is on developing plans for comprehensive health care management and anticipatory guidance for infants, children, and adolescents.
 Focus includes wellness promotion, illness prevention, risk reduction, and nursing interventions for common acute and chronic pediatrics health problems.
 Collaboration with other providers and appropriate referral are integrated throughout the course.
-PREREQUISITES: NUR 265, NUR 285, PSY 202, BIO 203, NTR 205/300.
+PREREQUISITES: NUR 265, NUR 285, PSY

+202, BIO 203, NTR 205/300.
 Mode of delivery: face-to-face.
-2 lecture hours, 1.5 clinical hours.
-Summer semester.
+2 lecture hours, 45 clinical hours.
+Fall, Spring and Summer semesters.